-Dora Stone, from Dora’s Table and Mi Mero Mole shares her grandmother Lolita’s recipe for Coahuila style handmade whole wheat tortillas.
+Dora Stone, from Dora’s Table and Mi Mero Mole shares her grandmother Lolita’s recipe for Coahuila style handmade whole wheat flour tortillas.
 Dora is graduate of the Culinary Institute of America and she creates vegan recipes with a Mexican touch which appeal to the heart and stomach.
 You can also find Dora on her Instagram and Twitter.
 Enjoy her recipe and be sure to visit her blog!

 The Real Tortilla Deal

 These are not your flimsy, tasteless, gummy grocery store whole wheat flour tortillas.
 They are a completely different animal all together.
 They are hearty, hand rolled, tender pockets of wheat, perfect for sopping up stews and lots of salsa.